MED-1996/kinematics5/README.md

         t: Optional[int | float] = None) -> tuple | bool:
 ```

-The first kinematic equation.
-Below is the equation:

-vf = vi + at
+*Kinematic Equation:*

 *Overview:*
 The function needs at least 3 arguments but can take 4.
-If less than 3 arguments are given, the function will raise an error.
+If 't' is less than 0, an error will be raised.
+If less than 3 arguments are given, an error will be raised.
 If 3 arguments are given, the function will return a tuple of all 4 arguments (the arg. that wasn't given is computed and returned in the tuple).
-If 4 arguments are given the function will return a bool ```True/False``` letting the caller know if the 4 values they entered satisfy the equation (1% error).
+If 4 arguments are given the function will return a bool letting the caller know if the 4 values they entered satisfy the equation (1% error tolerance).

 ### eq2